 Cysts or Tumors

-Odontogenic cysts or tumours, which are typically not cancerous, can quickly begin to impact your teeth.
-Surgery may be required to remove them.
+Odontogenic cysts or tumours can quickly begin to impact your teeth.
+Although typically not cancerous, surgery may be required to remove them.

 One of the most painful types of headache, cluster headaches can result in pain around or behind one eye, with pain radiating to reach the jaw.